 6.7.
 Impact of Dodd-Frank.
-Among other things, Dodd-Frank Wall Street Reform and Consumer Protection Act (DFA)17 impacts the scope of holding company activities, particularly as to securities activities.
-In February 2011, the Fed adopted an amendment to its regulations18 that, inter alia, implemented a two-year period during which "banking entities" must bring their activities and investments into compliance with the prohibitions
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (DFA)17 impacts the scope of holding company activities, among other things, particularly as to securities activities.
+In February 2011, the Fed adopted an amendment to its regulations18 that, inter alia, implemented a two-year period during which "banking entities" must bring their activities and investments into compliance with the prohibitions and restrictions on proprietary trading and relationships with hedge funds and private